Box Office Policies

 The Operator shall provide all ticket and box office services for the Licensee in connection with the event.
 The Licensee acknowledges that the Facility’s box office will only sell tickets on the day of the event unless “pre-sale” arrangements are made with, and agreed to by, the Box Office Manager.
 Only employees under the direct control and supervision of the Operator shall be permitted to use the Facility’s box office and/or ticket booth facilities.
 As consideration for the performance of such duties by the Operator, the Licensee shall pay the Facility the following:

-- One hundred eighty five dollars ($185.00) per day that ticket are sold; and
+- One hundred ninety five dollars ($195.00) per day that ticket are sold; and

 - Cost of tickets printed for the event by the Operator; and